 About

 Fergus Sheil is a conductor and producer of opera based in Ireland.
-He is artistic director of Irish National Opera which he founded in 2018.
+He has been Artistic Director of Irish National Opera since the company’s foundation in 2018.

 Fergus Sheil conducted as to the manor born, paced the music with sensitive care, secured near-perfect balances between voices and orchestra, and coaxed from the RTÉ NSO some of the finest playing ever heard from them in the opera pit.”
 (The Irish Times)